Cloud-based preparation and filing reduces the burden and streamlines the overall process.

 Every Thursday, get practical and timely articles on tax topics affecting individuals and businesses.
 Free subscription >

-Without a tax professional’s being actively involved in planning, the benefits of tax-aware management are unlikely to be achieved.
+Without a tax professional’s input, much of the benefit of tax-aware best practices is unlikely to be achieved.

 Because tax changes don’t take a vacation during filing season, this article helps practitioners keep up to date by summarizing tax developments for that period.